jamie2210/CI_MS3_RR/README.md

 ### __Base Template Features__

-* __Favicon__ - I designed the favicon in Illustrator, the 2 'R's form the logo which is also used as the home link in the left of the Navbar.
+* __Favicon__ - I designed the favicon in Illustrator, the two 'R's form the logo which is also used as the home link in the left of the Navbar.

   ![Rave Reviews favicon](documentation/images/features/favicon.png)

-* __Navbar__ - The Navbar is displayed on all pages and changes depending on is the sur is logged in or out and if admin when Organisations is visible.
+* __Navbar__ - The Navbar is displayed on all pages and changes depending on whether the user is logged in or out or if admin when Organisations is then visible.

   Logged Out Navbar
   - Log In, Register & Home links
-  - User Stories covered: 1, 2 & 5
+  - User Stories covered: 1, 2 & 5, 14

   ![Logged Out Navbar](documentation/images/features/logged-out-navbar.png)